 During 2014, Cameron entered into a lease arrangement with MNPS for certain educational facilities starting July 1, 2014 and expires June 30, 2021.
 The lease requires monthly rent payments of \$31,417 subject to annual increases of 2%.
 Effective July 1, 2015, this lease was amended permitting the Academy's ninth grade to use a portion of Cameron's leased space.
-The amendment requires monthly rental payments of \$25,957 from Cameron and \$10,347 from the Academy subject to annual increases of 2%.
-The amendment also gives the Organization the right to terminate the lease subject to 60 days written notice.
-Under the terms of the lease, rent expense totaled \$491,198 and \$458,016 for the years ended June 30, 2017 and 2016, respectively.
+The amendment required monthly rental payments of \$25,957 from Cameron and \$10,347 from the Academy subject to annual increases of 2%.
+The amendment also gave the Organization the right to terminate the lease subject to 60 days written notice.
+Effective July 1, 2017, the lease was amended permitting the Academy's tenth through twelfth grades to use a portion of Cameron's leased space.
+The amendment requires monthly rental payments of \$21,982 from Cameron and \$23,371 from the Academy subject to annual increases of 2%.
+Under the terms of the lease, rent expense totaled \$544,233 and \$491,198 for the years ended June 30, 2018 and 2017, respectively.